eemilycchen/eemilycchen/README.md

 👋 Hi, I’m @eemilycchen
-I studied Applied Mathematics and Computer Science at the University of California San Diego.
+I graduated with a Bachelor of Science degree in Applied Mathematics, with a minor in Computer Science at the University of California San Diego.